philhawksworth/comedy-in-the-crown/ReadMe.md

 # Comedy in the Crown

 A website to promote a free open mic comedy night.
-And also a proof of concept for a conten management workflow.
+And also a proof of concept for a content management workflow.

+View the site at https://comedyinthecrown.com

 ## About this site